LevaKodirovshik/billups/RPSLS/README.md

 ## Running from command line

-Assuming the `dotnet` cli is installed, the solution can be run from the command line with the following command inside the `./RPSLS/` directory, this will run the web app and expose the api on the default url `http://localhost:5272`
+Assuming the `dotnet` cli is installed, the solution can be run from the command line with the following command, this will run the web app and expose the api on the default url `http://localhost:5272`

 ```bash